freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/displays.md

 You can also create the game object with a component already assigned by right-clicking in the hierarchy and choosing *Visual Pinball -> Dot Matrix Display*.
 This will place the display into your scene right behind your playfield.

+Since score reels come with additional geometry and textures, VPE provides them as prefabs through the asset library.

 <img src="display-dmd-inspector.png" width="354" alt="DMD Inspector" class="img-responsive pull-right" style="margin-left: 15px"/>

 Selecting the game object will let you customize it in the inspector, and assign the ID that links it to the gamelogic engine.